hsezhiyan/forai-rl-docs/docs/source/contents.rst

 		$ def step(action) -> state, reward, done

-The codebase includes agents like Deep Q Network@mnih:2013, Noisy DQN@plappert:2017, Vanilla Policy Gradient@sutton:2000, Deep Deterministic Policy Gradient@silver2014deterministic and Proximal Policy Optimization@schulman2017proximal.
+The codebase includes agents like Deep Q Network :cite:`mnih:2013`, Noisy DQN :cite:`plappert:2017`, Vanilla Policy Gradient :cite:`sutton:2000`, Deep Deterministic Policy Gradient :cite:`silver2014deterministic` and Proximal Policy Optimization :cite:`schulman2017proximal`.
 The project also includes simple random sampling and proportional prioritized experience replay approaches, support for Discrete and Box environments, option to render environment replay and record the replay in a video.
 The project also gives the possibility to conduct model-free asynchronous training, setting hyperparameters for your algorithm of choice, modularized action and gradient update functions and option to show your training logs in a TensorBoard summary.

 In order to run an experiment, run: